bensu/facilier/README.md

-# Cubes
+# Facilier

-Playground to play with new AI concepts -- do not use.
+A ClojureScript library/service to test live applications.